Engine API is a simple and powerful REST API that enables programmatic communication with SiteSpect as an endpoint

 Send a POST with for each Variation Group ID that the user should be part of.
 Optionally also send any Metric Hits at this time, and/or send them later in the visit.

-When a user is counted in a campaign, it is one way - meaning the user cannot be uncounted unless they are expired out of the campaign (Advanced Campaign Settings), or the campaign status is changed to ended.
+When a user is counted in a campaign, it is one way - meaning the user cannot be uncounted unless they expire from the campaign or the campaign status is changed to paused/ended.

 Subsequent POSTs within a visit will make no change to the counted status.
 These additional POSTs serve to allow for sending metric hits or extend the active visit (expires after 30 minutes of inactivity).